booqable/scoped_serializer/README.md

   scope :resource do
     has_many :products => :stock_items
   end
+  scope :collection do
+    has_many :notes
   end
+  scope :api_v1 do
+    attributes :starts_at, :stops_at
+    belongs_to :employee
+  end
+end

 # ScopedSerializer.render(@order) # Default output
 # ScopedSerializer.render(@order, :resource) # Includes products and stock_items
+# ScopedSerializer.render(Order.all, :collection) # Array of orders, each includes notes
+# ScopedSerializer.render(@order, :api_v1) # Includes employee and more attributes
 ```

 It supports associations and eager loading out-of-the-box.